-In the late nineteen eighties, not uncharacteristic for a young man, I had a tape duplicate of 1977’s Star Wars.
+In the late eighties, I had a tape duplicate of 1977’s George Lucas-directed Star Wars.
 The story of the Rebel Alliance appealed to me very much, the way it does for so many.

 If Facebook tossed a rulebook of dictator guidelines at its users, I can’t help thinking about how media would become in a “scene” like that.
 Ha, well, it would be Orwellian, if it isn’t already.

 Orwellian alludes to being of a dictator nature.
 If you don’t know, an algorithm is a mathematical formula, in the purest sense of the word, and when you put the word into a social media context, the word means the method of delivering content of specific interest to you.
 That is why social media is addictive.